When I came to the Richmond area in 1996, I thought the phrase “A man’s a fool to go south of the river” was funny.

 I used to like Richmond.
 I don’t anymore.
 The new phrase for me is “I ain’t going into Richmond.
 Period.”

-In the link below, you can hear John Fredericks describe an interesting idea he calls “MANA 2040”.
+John Reid has an interesting idea he calls “MANA 2040”.

 He proposes not doing anything (on monument avenue) until the popular woke outrage finds a settled place of generational distance.